 Set up a personal training session with a friend!
 Personal training with friends is a great way to stay motivated, work out with your friends, and save money.

 - two people: $30 per person, per 1-hour session.

 - two people: $78 per person, 3: 1-hour sessions.

 - two people: $153 per person, 6: 1-hour sessions.

 - Nic Seybold (he/him): "I truly enjoy making everyone feel comfortable in a fitness setting.
 I have experience working with all ages and all fitness levels.
 My aim is to provide a solid base for the newcomers, help push the experienced past their plateau, or provide new routines to keep the lifelongers on track.
 I strive to provide a positive experience that will generate results for all of my clients."

-- Group fitness classes taught: Circuit, Morning Coffee, and TeenForce Speed and Conditioning at Mt.
-Scott Community Center.
+- Group fitness classes taught: Circuit at East Portland Community Center.

-- Group fitness classes taught: Low Impact Cardio and Strength, Pilates Method, Stretching and Flexibility, and Core at Mt.
-Scott and East Portland Community Centers.
+- Group fitness classes taught: Pilates Method, Stretching and Flexibility at East Portland Community Center.